 Large companies and small and medium-sized enterprises (SMEs) undeniably operate with different available resources and business goals.
 Aside from basic differences in numbers of employees, SMEs typically focus on niche markets while large companies tend to offer a wider variety of products and services.
 Large companies can raise money by selling shares of stock while SMEs often seek financing from outside investors such as venture capital firms or pursue opportunities to be acquired by larger entities.

-One area where differences between SMEs and large companies is particularly salient is how these entities approach their patent portfolios.
-Some of those differences are driven by budgetary constraints, some are driven by availability of manpower, and some are driven by business goals.
+One area where differences between SMEs and large companies is particularly salient is how these entities approach their patent/IP portfolios.
+Some of those differences are driven by budgetary constraints, some are driven by the availability of manpower, and some are driven by business goals.
 In some cases, however, SMEs simply have not had as much experience with patents as larger entities.
 SMEs are unaware of how to change their approach to patenting in ways that provide strategic business advantages.

-Patent Strategy #1 – Large Companies Employ Best Possible Legal Expertise
+IP Strategy #1 – Large Companies Employ Best Possible Legal Expertise

 Not all patents are the same.
 In fact, many are not worth the paper they are printed on.
 That is because patents often issue with claims that are too narrow or with terms that are interpreted to mean something different than what was intended.